-Adding Russian to your repertoire of languages will give you access to the treasures of Russian literature and open up a country of over 140 million whose rebounding economy appears to be poised to make the Top 5 globally (at least as measured by PPP) any day now.
+Adding Russian to your repertoire of languages will give you access to the treasures of Russian literature and open up the country of over 144 million, whose rebounding economy appears to be poised to break into the Top 5 globally (at least as measured by PPP) any day now.
 The language itself is used well beyond the borders of the motherland with millions of speakers residing in the countries of the region (Ukraine, the Baltic states, etc), as well as in most urban centers of the English-speaking countries.
 You will never run out of conversation partners… or depressing literary masterpieces.